Cycling: Equipment

 In many countries, the most commonly used vehicle for road transport is a utility bicycle.
 These have frames with relaxed geometry, protecting the rider from shocks of the road and easing steering at low speeds.
-Utility bicycles tend to be equipped with accessories such as mudguards, pannier racks and lights, which extends their usefulness on a daily basis.
+Utility bicycles tend to be equipped with accessories such as mudguards, pannier racks and lights, which extend their usefulness on a daily basis.
 Since the bicycle is so effective as a means of transportation, various companies have developed methods of carrying anything from the weekly shop to children on bicycles.
 Certain countries rely heavily on bicycles and their culture has developed around the bicycle as a primary form of transport.
 In Europe, Denmark and the Netherlands have the most bicycles per capita and most often use bicycles for everyday transport.

 Road bikes tend to have a more upright shape and a shorter wheelbase, which make the bike more mobile but harder to ride slowly.
 The design, coupled with low or dropped handlebars, requires the rider to bend forward more, making use of stronger muscles (particularly the gluteus maximus) and reducing air resistance at high speed.

+Road bikes are designed for speed and efficiency on paved roads.
+They are characterized by their lightweight frames, skinny tires, drop handlebars, and narrow saddles.
+Road bikes are ideal for racing, long-distance riding, and fitness training.

+Other common types of bikes include gravel bikes, designed for use on gravel roads or trails, but with the ability to ride well on pavement; mountain bikes, which are designed for more rugged, undulating terrain; and e-bikes, which provide some level of motorized assist for the rider.
+There are additional variations of bikes and types of biking as well.

 The price of a new bicycle can range from US$50 to more than US$20,000 (the highest priced bike in the world is the custom Madone by Damien Hirst, sold at US$500,000), depending on quality, type and weight (the most exotic road bicycles can weigh as little as 3.2 kg (7 lb)).
 However, UCI regulations stipulate a legal race bike cannot weigh less than 6.8 kg (14.99 lbs).
 Being measured for a bike and taking it for a test ride are recommended before buying.